VivekKrG/Send-Email-using-Pyhton-program/README.md

 1. First of all, “smtplib” library needs to be imported.

-2.After that, to create a session, we will be using its instance SMTP to encapsulate an SMTP connection. s = smtplib.SMTP('smtp.gmail.com', 587)
+2. After that, to create a session, we will be using its instance SMTP to encapsulate an SMTP connection. s = smtplib.SMTP('smtp.gmail.com', 587)
 In this, you need to pass the first parameter of the server location and the second parameter of the port to use.
 For Gmail, we use port number 587.